Corporate Social Responsibility at Sonova

 Social Responsibility – A serious Concern at the Sonova Group

 Against this background Sonova founded the non-profit Hear the World Foundation in 2006.
 The Foundation’s aim is to create a world in which each person has the chance of good hearing.
-As leading hearing system manufacturer, Sonova sees its social responsibility as the provision of support to needy people with hearing loss and its involvement in prevention of hearing loss and provision of information.
+As leading hearing system provider, Sonova sees its social responsibility as the provision of support to needy people and particularly children with hearing loss and its involvement in prevention of hearing loss.

 The Hear the World vision is a world in which